Chart Color Schemes

 Brighton's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-The rate of private health cover is very high at approximately 57% of the total population (~2,325 people), compared to 52.7% across Greater Adelaide.
-The most common medical conditions in the area are arthritis and mental health issues, impacting 10.2 and 7.3% of residents respectively.
-Sixty-six percent declared themselves completely clear of medical ailments, compared to 67.9% across Greater Adelaide.
-Health outcomes among the working-age population are broadly typical.
-The area has 27.7% of residents aged 65 and over (1,125 people), which is higher than the 19.3% in Greater Adelaide.
-Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.
+Private health cover was high at approximately 57% of the total population (around 2,183 people), compared to 52.7% across Greater Adelaide.
+The most common conditions were arthritis and mental health issues, affecting 10.2 and 7.3% respectively.
+Sixty-six percent declared no medical ailments, compared to 67.9% in Greater Adelaide.
+Health outcomes among working-age residents are typical.
+Twenty-eight point two percent of residents are aged 65 and over (1,075 people), higher than the 19.2% in Greater Adelaide.
+Senior health outcomes rank broadly in line with national averages.

 Frequently Asked Questions - Health